 Habitat protection - protects the sea floor.
 All recreational activities, including fishing, are allowed.
 Prawn trawling is prohibited from March 2013.

 Sanctuary zones -areas of high conservation value set aside for conservation and low-impact recreation.
 No fishing is allowed in these zones from 1 October 2014, but diving, surfing, swimming etc are welcome.

 Restricted access - areas that are off limits to the public (no entry).

 There are a number of resources to help you find where the zones are in each marine park, whether you’re on land or out in your boat.

-You can view maps of the marine parks and zones in each region or download GPS data to help navigate your way through each park.
-Find out where the zones are.
+You can view an interactive map of the marine parks and their zones, or download maps and GPS data to help navigate your way through each park.